How to use market research to boost profits.

-Is your school, parent association, group or team struggling to achieve fundraising goals?
+Is your school, parent association, group, or team struggling to achieve fundraising goals?
 Whether you’re fundraising online or using traditional methods (or both), knowing who your donors are, how they think, and what they want can make a huge difference.
 That’s where market research comes in.
-An activity often used in the business world can easily apply to your nonprofit or group.
+An activity often used in business can easily apply to your nonprofit or group.

 So what is market research?

-Their blog post continues to explain that market research gathers information about the target market and the consumers within that market.
+Their blog post continues to explain that market research gathers information about the target market and its consumers.
 This process can tell you how big your market is; what your customers (or donors) need; what they prefer; and their buying or donating behavior.

 This is exciting for nonprofits, schools, and school groups alike because the more you know about your audience, the better you can tailor your fundraising efforts to them.